 Web Portal Engineering Quick Start Guide

-A guide to the Engineering section within the Innova Web Portal.
+A guide to the Engineering page in the Innova Web Portal

 Last updated

-A guide to the Engineering section within the Innova Web Portal.
+A guide to the Engineering page in the Innova Web Portal

 Last updated

-The Engineering Dashboard is a new feature in the Innova Web Portal that allows the user to run torque & drag and hydraulics calculations against the wells stored on any relevant server database.
+The Engineering Dashboard is a feature in the Innova Web Portal that allows the user to run torque & drag, BHA analysis, well control and hydraulics calculations against the wells stored on any relevant server database.

 This document will guide the user through setting up an engineering case for their well, running the calculation and viewing the results.
 The user should follow the below chapters in order.